maxbossing/dots/README.md

 `dots` is a machine-agnostic, fs-agnostic and structure-agnostic deployer for dotfiles stored in an arbitrary directory.
 Written in rust, it's :sparkles: _blazingly fast_ :sparkles: and easy to use.

+## Installation

+To install `dots`, head over to [the releases page](https://github.com/maxbossing/dots/releases/latest) and choose the appropriate option for your system. `dots` currently only supports linux, but in glibc and MUSL variants.

+To build from source, simply clone and run `cargo build --release`.

 ## dots.toml

 At the core, `dots` just symlinks arbitrary files and directories as specified by a configuration file.
 By default, `dots`